pacifics/PassDao/README.md

 Allows receiving tokens or refunding after the closing time of the fundings.

 #### Buy Tokens:
-Allows sending a buy order.
+Allows sending a buy order to the Blockchain.

 #### Remove orders:
-Allow removing buy orders and refunding.
+Allow removing buy orders from the Blockchain and refunding.
 Input: from an order to another order (default: all orders).

 #### Sell Tokens:
 Allows selling tokens from the buy orders.
 Inputs: the amount in token you want to sell, from an order to another order (default: all orders).